 The Newfoundland avalanche forecast region.

-Like elsewhere, winter backcountry recreation is growing in Newfoundland.
-Snowmobiling has long been popular in the province, but riders are pushing into steeper ground.
-Backcountry skiing and snowboarding is also growing quickly in popularity.
+As with other mountainous regions of Canada, winter backcountry recreation is growing in Newfoundland.
+Snowmobiling has long been popular in the province, with more riders pushing into steeper ground.
+Backcountry skiing, snowboarding, and ice climbing is also growing quickly in popularity, and many people enjoy the mountains on snowshoes.
 This means many more people are recreating in avalanche terrain.

 Our Newfoundland field team consists of Andy Nichols (right) and Peter Thurlow (left).
 Both are based in Rocky Harbour and each has a strong history of backcountry experience and professional-level avalanche training.